ambientkit/ambientkit.github.io/docs/plugins/mvp.md

 	// versions of the interface as long as functions defined below still match
 	// the interface.
 	*ambient.PluginBase
-	// Toolkit is an object that should be assigned when the plugin is enabled
-	// so the plugin can interact with the Logger, Router, Renderer, and
-	// SecureSite.
-If the plugin tries to interact with the toolkit before the
-	// plugin is enabled, it will be nil.
-	*ambient.Toolkit
 }

 // New returns a new mvp plugin.
 This should be modified to include any values